Protocol-specific guide

 Vegeta still comes up in HTTP/2 discussions because it is a respected HTTP load testing tool and many engineers already know it.
 It can absolutely be part of the conversation.
 But when the protocol is the core subject, tools built more explicitly around HTTP/2 usually make the signal easier to trust.

 This is a common pattern in tool selection: a familiar tool can sometimes answer the question, but a more targeted tool can answer it more cleanly.
 That does not make Vegeta irrelevant.
-It simply means that when the test is explicitly about HTTP/2 behavior, h2load and strongly protocol-aware workflows deserve priority.
+It means that when the test is explicitly about HTTP/2 behavior, h2load and strongly protocol-aware workflows deserve priority.

 LoadTester for release-quality HTTP/2 checks